 - Dump-and-Start Instant Pot Alfredo — We add grilled chicken.

-Note: You can use your Instant Pot as a slow cooker if you don’t have room for both appliances in your RV.
-You just need a different lid and you’ll be good to go.
+You can use your Instant Pot as a slow cooker if you don’t have room for both appliances in your RV, making it a great multitasking kitchen appliance.

 Choose Winter Destinations